 Before we look at what Jamaican black castor oil is, let’s first learn about castor oil.
 Castor oil is extracted from the seeds of the castor oil plant, which, when cold pressed, is pale yellow and transparent.

-But Jamaican castor oil is extracted in a different way, which is also the traditional method of extraction.
-The seeds are roasted and then pulverized in a mortar.
+On the other hand, Jamaican castor oil is extracted in a different way, which is also the traditional method of extraction.
+First, the seeds are roasted and then pulverized in a mortar.
 Then, water is added, after which these mashed beans are slow-boiled on a wood fire.
 What we get as a result is unadulterated, thick, pungent, and dark brown castor oil – which is also known as Jamaican black castor oil.

-Well, this is just one of the many differences between castor oil and Jamaican black castor oil.
-Which are important to know to get a better perspective on the benefits we will see in a while.
+This is just one of the many differences between castor oil and Jamaican black castor oil.
+Read below for more on the differences between these two oils.

 Jamaican Black Castor Oil Vs. Castor Oil

-The major difference is the method of processing.
+The major difference between Jamaican black and standard castor oil is the method of processing.
 Castor oil often undergoes more commercial processing, whereas its Jamaican cousin is processed traditionally (and without adulteration).

-We can say there are three major differences between the two.
-They are:
+We can say there are three major differences between the two, which are:

 1. The way of processing

-We already saw this in brief.
-Castor oil is produced by pressing fresh castor beans – there is no heat involved, which is why we call it cold-pressed castor oil.
+Castor oil is produced by pressing fresh castor beans.
+There is no heat involved in this process, which is why we call it cold-pressed castor oil.
 Certain manufacturers use chemicals in their process of extracting castor oil.

 2. The color

 Castor oil is pale yellow whereas its Jamaican cousin is dark brown or black.
-At times, it is extra dark.
+At times, the latter is extra dark.

 3. The pH level